Chapter 4501-5 School Bus Minimum Standards

 (2) "Type A I and A II" buses:

 (a) A battery or batteries of at least six hundred cold cranking amperes for a gasoline powered engine.

 (b) A battery or batteries of at least one thousand cold cranking amperes for a diesel powered engine.

 (3) A battery or batteries of at least one thousand two hundred cold cranking amperes if equipped with a lift.

-(4) One-piece non-spliced battery cables shall be provided by the chassis manufacturer.
-All cables shall conform to society of automotive engineers standard J541 with respect to electrical resistance.
+(4) One-piece, non-spliced battery cables shall be provided by the chassis manufacturer.
+All cables shall conform to SAE standard J541 with respect to electrical resistance.

 (E) Body construction.

 (1) All construction components (except door handles, grab handles, interior decorative parts, other interior plated parts, and components heavier than twelve-gauge), shall be of prime commercial quality mill-applied zinc coated steel, other anti-corrosive coating or composite materials.
 Components must meet or exceed current strength and durability and all applicable "Federal Motor Vehicle Safety Standards."
 The zinc plating shall be one hundred twenty grams per meter square minimum coating weight (grade sixty) or equivalent applied by either hot dipping or electroplating.
 All such construction materials shall be fire resistant.

 (2) All metal surfaces that will be painted shall be chemically cleaned, etched, zinc-phosphate coated, and zinc-chromate or epoxy-primed, or conditioned by equivalent process.